Novel: Jonathan Strange & Mr Norrell by Susanna

 Professional Artist: Frank Kelly Freas

-Amateur Magazine: Algol (Andy Porter, ed.) and The Alien Critic (Richard E. Geis, ed.) (tie)
+The Alien Critic (Richard E. Geis, ed.) (tie)

 Fan Writer: Susan Wood